alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 ```

 I was able to adapt this idea for my Swift script, using `RunLoop.main.run()`.
-I can track the progress of `WKWebView` with the `isLoading` attribute, so I kept running the main loop for short intervals until I could see this attribute is false.
+I can track the progress of `WKWebView` with the `isLoading` attribute, so I kept running the main loop for short intervals until I could see this attribute change.
-One thing I realised is that `createWebArchiveData` is also an asynchronous operation that needs to run in the background, so I also need to wait for that to finish.
+I realised that `createWebArchiveData` is also an asynchronous operation that runs in the background, so I need to wait for that to finish too.

 I added these two functions to `WKWebView`.
 Here's my updated script: